-Hanukkah (Hebrew: חֲנֻכָּה, usually spelled חנוכה pronounced [χanuˈka] in Modern Hebrew, also romanized as Chanukah or Chanuka), also known as the Festival of Lights, is an eight-day Jewish holiday commemorating the re-dedication of the Holy Temple (the Second Temple) in Jerusalem at the time of the Maccabean Revolt of the 2nd century BCE.
-Hanukkah is observed for eight nights and days, starting on the 25th day of Kislev according to the Hebrew calendar, which may occur at any time from late November to late December in the Gregorian calendar.
+Chanukah also spelled Hanukkah and known as the Festival of Lights, is an eight-day Jewish holiday commemorating the re-dedication of the Holy Temple (the Second Temple) in Jerusalem at the time of the Maccabean Revolt of the 2nd century BCE.
+Hanukkah (Hebrew: חֲנֻכָּה, usually spelled חנוכה pronounced [χanuˈka] in Modern Hebrew, also romanized as Chanukah or Chanuka), is observed for eight nights and days.
+According to the Hebrew calendar, it starts on the 25th day of Kislev, which may occur from late November to late December in the Gregorian calendar.

 Did you know these facts?

-- Hanukkah is not considered a significant religious holiday when compared to other Jewish holidays.
+- Hanukkah is less religiously significant than other Jewish holidays.

 - The menorah holds nine candles.
-The center candle is the shamus or servant.
-It is used to light the 8 Hanukkah candles.
+In the center stands the shamus or servant.
+The shamus lights the eight other Hanukkah candles.

 - The Hanukkah candles are strictly for pleasure.
-They are not to be utilized for any useful or productive purpose.
-The shamus is available, so the Hanukkah candles aren’t accidentally used to light a fire in the fireplace or another useful purpose.
+They are not to be used for any useful or productive purpose.
+The shamus is available, so the Hanukkah candles are not accidentally used to light a fire in the fireplace or for another useful purpose.